MS hug: What you need to know

-As with many symptoms of the disease, MS hugs have no clear cause, but medication and self-care can help prevent them, as well as reduce pain and discomfort.
+As with many symptoms of multiple sclerosis (MS), an MS hug may have no clear cause, but medication and self-care can help prevent it or reduce pain and discomfort if it does occur.

 What is an MS hug?

-An MS hug may feel like there is something tightly hugging the torso, causing discomfort and pain.
+An MS hug may feel like something is tightly hugging the torso.

-MS symptoms stem from a problem with the immune system that causes it to attack healthy nerve fibers and the substance called myelin that coats them.
+MS stems from a problem with the immune system that causes it to attack healthy nerve fibers and the substance called myelin that coats them.
 Researchers are still trying to determine the underlying cause of the immune system's reaction.

-MS affects the nerves that are responsible for transmitting information about movement and sensation around the body, so these functions are often impaired in people with MS.
+MS affects the nerves that are responsible for transmitting information about movement and sensation around the body, so these functions often do not work effectively in people with this condition.

-The condition has a wide range of symptoms that vary from person to person.
+The disease produces a wide range of symptoms that vary between individuals.
 Common symptoms include:

 - difficulty walking